rundeck/docs/docs/about/cloud/index.md

 As of March 2023, a new Runner architecture (a.k.a.,distributedAutomation feature) is availale for Runbook Automation customers.
 1. The new architecture simplifies how Runners are used for automating remote environments.
-1. With the new architecture, There is a comprehensive list of plugins available to be executed with the Runners: [Remote plugins on Runners](/administration/runner/runner-remoteplugins.md)
+1. With the new architecture, there is a comprehensive list of plugins available to be executed with the Runners: [Remote plugins on Runners](/administration/runner/runner-remoteplugins.md)
 1. The new architecture is off by default so please [review the updated docs](/administration/runners/) on how to enable and use the new features.
 The documents also cover how to convert to the new architecture from the current default architecture for Runners.

 In the current default architecture plugin job steps generally execute in Runbook Automation.
 However, job steps that implement local NodeExecutor or FileCopier are delegated to execute on the Runner automatically.
 If a Runner is not configured these "local" steps will fail.
 Runners that match the node filter specified in the Runner configuration will assume the role of the local node.